COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 COVID testing is provided with a scheduled appointment and physician's order at the LMH Health Drive Thru Testing Center on the LMH Health Main Campus.
 Learn more

 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Thymoma and Thymic Carcinoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]
+Home > Be Healthy > Health Library > Thymoma and Thymic Carcinoma Treatment (Adult) (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Thymoma and thymic carcinoma (collectively termed thymic epithelial tumors [TETs]) are relatively rare tumors arising from the thymus.
 Although infrequent, TETs are the most common tumors of the anterior mediastinum in adults.
 TETs, particularly thymomas, have unique biological properties and are associated with autoimmune paraneoplastic diseases.
 TETs have the lowest tumor mutational burden of all solid tumors in adults.
 All TETs have malignant potential and the ability to metastasize.
 The clinical behavior of TETs can vary from relatively indolent to aggressive, resulting in a range of clinical outcomes.

 Surgery is the main treatment, especially for early-stage disease.
 Multimodality therapy, including chemotherapy and radiation therapy, is used to treat locally advanced disease, and systemic therapy alone is indicated for metastatic TETs.